prachi-kCoder/Micro-Soft-Prep/Binary-Search.md

 ` if ROWWISE + COLWISE SORTED but not in order` -https://leetcode.com/problems/search-a-2d-matrix-ii/description/
-- BINARY SEARCH AS PER THE VALUES , + staircase approach !
+- JUST SIMPLE STAIRCASE METHOD from `top left to btm right` !

 ` if only rowwise sorted`
 - Binary search over values but staircase won't work here ,so individually perform binary search over rows {as only those are sorted}